See our latest advice on coronavirus (COVID-19).

-The Department of Agriculture and Water Resources performs human health functions on behalf of the Department of Health at Australia’s international air and sea ports.
+The Department of Agriculture, Water and the Environment performs human health functions on behalf of the Department of Health at Australia’s international air and sea ports.

 Aircraft or vessel operators

 On route to Australia, the operator of the aircraft or vessel is legally required to broadcast the mandatory Passenger Announcement on all international aircraft or cruise vessels, prior to arrival in Australia.
 This is an important announcement informing passengers of Australia’s strict biosecurity laws and their obligations when completing the Incoming Passenger Card (IPC), which can be provided to passengers either on route or on arrival into Australia.

 The IPC must be completed by all passengers and will be collected by border officials on arrival.
 The card enables travellers to declare any items, activities or specific countries visited that may be of biosecurity concern.

 Note: Crew are required to complete a B456 Crew Declaration form instead of the IPC.

 In-flight health messages and airport signage will emphasise to travellers the importance of making truthful declarations.
 Under Australian law there are tough penalties for providing false information to biosecurity officers.
 These penalties will be enforced against any person who does not accurately disclose their recent travel history as required on the IPC.